Napoleonic looting of art: The Low Countries and the Rhineland

 During and after their successful war against the First Coalition (1792–97), the French armies destroyed monuments, supported iconoclasm, and held art auctions of confiscated property in the Low Countries of northwestern Europe.
 French armies began claiming property from within the newly formed Batavian Republic, including from the collection of the House of Orange at The Hague.
-Their efforts were led by Hussar lieutenant Nord Jean-Luc Barbier, under the advice of artist and collector Jean-Baptiste Wicar.
+Their efforts were led by Hussar lieutenant Nord Jacques-Luc Barbier-Walbonne, under the advice of artist and collector Jean-Baptiste Wicar.
 In 1794, three paintings by Peter Paul Rubens, along with around 5,000 books from the University of Leuven, were sent from Antwerp to Paris, and the first shipment arrived in that September.
 The Louvre received around 200 Flemish old-master paintings: they included 55 paintings by Rubens and 18 by Rembrandt, as well as the Proserpina sarcophagus and several marble columns from Aachen Cathedral.
 Despite the anti-clericalism of France at the time, Flemish artwork with religious subjects were welcomed by Parisian authorities.

 In early 1795, France conquered Holland, and one of the "savant" commissions—comprising botanist André Thouin, geologist Barthélemy Faujas de St-Fond, antiquarian Michel Le Blond, and architect Charles de Wailly—accessed the collection of Stadholder William V, who had fled.
 However, the status of the Batavian Republic as a "sister republic" of France made acquisitions difficult to justify.
 In March 1795, French officials exempted all Batavian private property from seizure, except for the Stadholder's, because he had been so unpopular.
 With the Stadholder's collection designated as private property and eligible for appropriation, four shipments of natural history artifacts (minerals, stuffed animals, books, etc.) and 24 paintings were sent to Paris in the late spring of 1795.

 As Thouin described the selection works both as tribute and as a way to enforce cultural dependence upon France:

 The commission process set a pattern for the systematic appropriations to come, and the French use of experts explains how they could select important Old Master artworks and discern them from copies and pieces made by artists' workshops.
-The first French exhibitions of the Low Country artworks took place in 1799, and included 56 works by Rubens, 18 by Rembrandt, Van Eyck's Ghent Altarpiece, and 12 portraits by Hans Holbein the Younger.
+The first French exhibitions of the Low Country artworks took place in 1799, and included 56 works by Rubens, 18 by Rembrandt, Jan van Eyck's Ghent Altarpiece, and 12 portraits by Hans Holbein the Younger.
 From 1801 on, the French officials in charge of the new Belgian art institutions tried to resist any further export of the artworks.